-After a few years of development (actual works began in 2012, although the concept dates even back in time), The Division is finally here (well… almost).
-What you are about to read is my real-time bunch of notes that I took (screenshots and videos included) while testing the closed beta across the week end.
+After a few years of development (actual work began in 2012, although the concept dates even further back in time), The Division is finally here (well… almost).
+What you are about to read is my real-time bunch of notes that I took (screenshots and videos included) while testing the closed beta across the weekend.

 I’ll let the thorough analysis of the plot for the review of the complete game (currently scheduled for March, 8th), but let me spend just a few words to classify the product.
 After watching a few videos online I was somewhat sure that it was going to be a cooperative multiplayer with a story component (like Defiance, just to name one).
-What I had the chance to try is instead …. an open-world, third person shooter, action role play, massive multiplayer online, story driven survival game!!!!
-Yet, you can play the all game alone!
+What I had the chance to try is instead …. an open-world, third-person shooter, action role play, massively multiplayer online, story-driven survival game!!!!
+Yet, you can play all the game alone!

 I don’t know if I’m biased or what, but while playing the beta many other games came into my mind, for a reason or another (and I mean it in a positive way):

 - Parasite Eve 2: for the action RPG part (or so it felt to me, anyway);

 - Ghost Recon Future Soldier: use of inventory, weapons crafting and modding, use of coverage during combat;

 - Metal Gear Solid V: use of metagame to build/enhance your mother base (here called “JTF Base Camp”);

 - Resident Evil 2/The Last of Us: environment setup (wrecked town) even though there are no zombies or the likes here;

 - Dead Island: item looting (crates, backpacks, suitcases ….) and, again, no zombies;

 - Dead Space 3: extremely easy way to drop in/drop out of the story while playing.
 Friends can join at any time without the need for a lobby;